How did we select these pilots?

-Firstly, each community is individual and therefore has individual needs.
-We already know that there is not one single answer for every community.
-The solutions we are aimed at improving all aspects of access for cash so are different depending on the need.
-Secondly, even though some communities may have similar needs, there maybe different solutions available.
-So we want to try different ideas in different areas to see which ones work best and help us understand why, so we can feed this insight back into the access for cash debate.
+Even though some communities may have had similar needs, we had different solutions available to test.
+We wanted to try different ideas in different areas to see which ones worked best and help us understand why, so we could feed this insight back into the access to cash debate.

 Are these services going to be rolled out nationally?

-Analysing the success of these solutions will allow us to understand what may work in other communities in the UK.
-All of the parties involved in sponsoring this work (the banks, consumer groups and small business groups) are keen to find solutions which can be rolled out nationally, but whether or not they are will depend on a variety of factors, including how successful the pilots are.
-There is a different group set up (called the Cash Action Group) which is actively exploring the future models for the UK, and which the Community Action to Cash Pilots is reporting its findings into.
+Analysing the success of these solutions has allowed us to understand what could work in other communities in the UK.
+All the parties involved in sponsoring this work (the banks, consumer groups and small business groups) were keen to find solutions that could be rolled out nationally.

 How will you get feedback on what works and what doesn’t?

-We are undertaking analysis of the solutions with help from the providers themselves and from residents and businesses in the community, with the support of a research agency.
-We will be tracking the use of each service in detail, and we are actively engaging with local communities to understand the impact any solution has had on their access for cash needs.
-We’d also encourage local residents, shoppers and local businesses to give us feedback, through the feedback form on this website.
+We analysed the impact of the solutions with help from the providers themselves and from residents and businesses in the community, with the support of a research agency.
+We tracked the use of each service in detail, and actively engaged with local communities to understand the impact any solution had on their access to cash needs.
+This analysis is included in the final report of the pilots.